Tuesday, June 27, 2017

 • Surveying The Development Of The Episcopacy In The Late Sixth Into The Early Seventh Centuries:

--There was a major, final struggle between the Roman Catholic and Eastern Orthodox churches for the title of universal bishop.
+-There was a final struggle between Rome and Constantinople for the title of universal bishop.
 The two most powerful patriarchs fought for jurisdiction over the entire Christian church.
 Although Constantinople was first to appoint its head as being the universal bishop of Christianity, the Roman bishop Gregory condemned the usage of that title as being characteristic of an anti-Christ.
 He declared that no man, not even himself, was worthy of possessing such an title!
 In the end, the Church of Rome prevailed in this battle for supreme authority.
 Gregory's successor Boniface III reserved it for himself.
-Thus, we see the historic origin of the Papal office in its current organizational structure.
+Thus, we see the historic origin of the papal office in its current organizational structure.

 Thursday, June 8, 2017